top of page

 Historically we have advised calling at 8am to book an appointment, which caused significant backlog first thing each day.
 You will be pleased to know that you can now call us at anytime during our opening hours to book an appropriate appointment.

-The appointment system has recently changed in order to allow a patients to pre-book appointments with a GP up to four weeks' in advance.
-However, during the winter months the number of prebookable appointments and the timeframe will be limited due to increased pressures of on the day or urgent demand.
+We are working towards an appointment system that will allow patients to pre-book appointments with a GP up to four weeks' in advance.
+However, at this stage we continue to offer appointments up to two weeks' in advance.
+Throughout the year the number of prebookable appointments and the timeframe will be limited due to increased pressures of on the day or urgent demand.
+We would recommend that patients review our patient infographics to understand the demands on our resources.

 Our reception team are trained to ask you for the reason for your call.
 Please provide our team with this information as it will help us to direct your enquiry to the most appropriate service, All urgent requests will be triaged by our Doctors and nurses.
 Further updates to follow - please see our Blog section.